-The Board is currently comprised of four directors (Ms. Woodside-Shaw and Messrs.
-Arnoux, Canton, and Dario), and all members of the current Board, together with Mr. Jouard, are the proposed nominees for election as director at the Meeting.
+The Board is currently comprised of five directors (Ms. Woodside-Shaw and Messrs.
+Arnoux, Canton, Dario and Jouard), and all members of the current Board are the proposed nominees for election as director at the Meeting.
 The Board has considered the independence of each of its directors.
 Consistent with NI 58-101, to be considered independent, the Board must conclude that a director has no material relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the Board, reasonably interfere with the exercise of a director's independent judgment and includes an indirect material relationship.

-The Board has concluded that three of its current directors (Ms. Woodside-Shaw and Messrs.
-Arnoux, and Dario) are "independent" for purposes of board membership as defined in NI 58-101.
-The Board has concluded that four of its nominees for election as a director at the Meeting (Ms. Woodside-Shaw and Messrs.
-Arnoux, Dario and Jouard) will be "independent" for purposes of board membership as defined in NI 58-101.
+The Board has concluded that four of its current directors, each of whom is a nominee for election as a director (Ms. Woodside-Shaw and Messrs.
+Arnoux, Dario and Jouard) are "independent" for purposes of board membership as defined in NI 58-101.
 Mr. Canton, the President and Chief Executive Officer of the Corporation, is an "inside" or management director and accordingly is considered not "independent".